anshium/anshium.github.io/iiith/rrc/writeup_3126.md

 If the video does not render, [click here to view the video](videos/traj_0_20260103_153328.mp4).

-- AFTER (separate normalization) - smooth, natural motion
+- AFTER (separate normalization) - smooth motion

-This fix was CRITICAL.
-The trajectories were now smooth and stable!

 ---

 ## 6. Improving Conditioning: From MLP to FiLM